bradgwest/paap/write/paper.md

 before and after beginning the clustering component of the algorithm (CAE+Kmeans vs DCEC, respectively).
 The average silhouette and Caliski-Harabasz scores disagree slightly on the optimal cluster solution.
-The clusters with the top silhouette scores are 8, 9, and 10, while the clusters with the highest CH coefficients are 3, 8, and 9.
+Using silhouette scores suggests that the optimal number of clusters is 8 (followed by 9 and 10), while the relative CH coefficient suggests that the optimal solution is 3, followed by 8 and 9.
 For all values of $k$, DCEC was clearly effective in clustering the data as the within to between cluster dispersion values are much higher for DCEC than the CAE+Kmeans solution.
 This is expected as the algorithm is learning a feature